 The story of Courchevel began in Saint Bon, the original village.
 The Lac Bleu, the first hotel to be built in the resort, has been welcoming guests since 1925.

 Courchevel (previously known as Courchevel 1850) is the most widely recognised village due to its luxurious chalets and hotels attracting the rich and famous, who can fly directly to the mini-airport in the middle of the slopes.
+It is also the best placed for skiing.
 Courchevel is the highest, largest and most cosmopolitan of all the Courchevel villages, with designer shops and exclusive nightclubs.
 Undoubtedly, it is the benchmark in the French Alps for upmarket resorts.
 However, rest assured that a holiday here doesn't have to cost a small fortune!

 COURCHEVEL SKI AREA